Wildelyssa/magic-the-gathering/README.md

 # Magic: The Gathering Card Finder

 ## Purpose
 Random card generator built from the MTG API.
 Fetches cards from the MTG database, and displays them using their ImageUrl.
-Cards can them be searched by name using the search bar.
+Cards can then be searched by name using the search bar.

 ### See live code here <https://wildelyssa.github.io/magic-the-gathering/>